-- a) Is for a 13 ha block and that does not create shortages of land or soil resources for other primary production activities in the future. - b) Has taken up an area, which is identified for future urban growth in the strategic growth document Rolleston Structure Plan (2009 However, now (in 2020), it is more efficient and appropriate for the land to be used for full urban residential for the full site.
-It is ideally located and suited to help meet the substantial shortfall in land for housing at Rolleston and provide additional development capacity. - c) Has identified the need to supply utilities and to assess the feasibility of such through a servicing assessment. - d) Can be serviced with a reticulated public water supply, sewerage, telecoms, solid waste, and stormwater management within the Site. - e) Provides an integrated approach to land use and transport planning to ensure the safe and efficient operation of the District's roads through the proposed ODP and adoption of existing road hierarchies for roads within the Site. - f) Achieves a high level of connectivity within the Site and wider to other parts of Rolleston to encourage use of public and active transport. - g) Will ensure residents in the development area and Rolleston have access to Council reserve areas to meet their needs for space for active and passive recreation including provision of a new reserve within the Site. - h) Is on a Site with no risk from liquefaction, and with some flooding risk which can be readily mitigated, and contains no sites with special ecological, cultural, heritage or landscape values, nor any existing trees, bush, or other natural features that should be retained (but some existing mature planting is proposed to be retained as it has
+- a) Is for a 50 ha block and that does not create shortages of land or soil resources for other primary production activities in the future. - b) Has taken up an area, which logically extends the urban area of West Melton.
+It is more efficient and appropriate for the land to be used for full urban residential for the full site.
+It is ideally located and suited to help meet the substantial shortfall in land for housing at West Melton and provide additional development capacity. - c) Has identified the need to supply utilities and to assess the feasibility of such through a servicing assessment. - d) Can be serviced with a reticulated public water supply, sewerage, telecoms, solid waste, and stormwater management within the Site. - e) Provides an integrated approach to land use and transport planning to ensure the safe and efficient operation of the District's roads through the proposed ODP and adoption of existing road hierarchies for roads within the Site. - f) Achieves a high level of connectivity within the Site and wider to other parts of West Melton to encourage use of public and active transport.

-- local amenity value).
-There are no water courses or bodies that need to be incorporated into the new development. - i) Will contribute to Rolleston township being a pleasant place to live and work in. - j) Will contribute to the growth of Rolleston township in a compact urban form and provide a variety of living environments and housing choices for residents, including medium density housing typologies together with standard residential. - k) Will provide a development area that is based on the existing quality of the Rolleston environment, character and amenity values set through adopting existing zoning and its development and activity OSDP standards. - Achieves the policy intent of Policy B4.3.8 that each Outline Development Plan should contain a range of measures for the co-ordination and integration of development that will create quality living environments.
+- g) Will ensure residents in the development area and West Melton have access to Council reserve areas to meet their needs for space for active and passive recreation including provision of new reserves within the Site. - h) Is on a Site with low risk from liquefaction, and with some flooding risk which can be readily mitigated, and contains no sites with special ecological, cultural, heritage or landscape values, nor any existing trees, bush, or other natural features that should be retained (but some existing mature planting is proposed to be retained as it has local amenity value).
+There are no water courses or bodies that need to be incorporated into the new development. - i) Will contribute to West Melton township being a pleasant place to live. - j) Will contribute to the growth of West Melton township in a compact urban form and provide a variety of living environments and housing choices for residents, including medium density housing typologies together with standard residential. - k) Will provide a development area that is based on the existing quality of the West Melton environment, character and amenity values set through adopting existing zoning and its development and activity OSDP standards. - I) Achieves the policy intent of Policy B4.3.8 that each Outline Development Plan should contain a range of measures for the co-ordination and integration of development that will create quality living environments.